MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_error_injection_capabilities.md

 A ULONG representation of the contents of the WHEA_ERROR_INJECTION_CAPABILITIES union.

-#### - IA64Fatal

-A single bit that indicates that a fatal IA64 error can be injected into the hardware platform.

-#### - Reserved

-Reserved for system use.

-#### - PlatformUncorrectableNonFatal

-A single bit that indicates that an uncorrectable nonfatal platform error can be injected into the hardware platform.

-#### - IA64RecoverableRegFile

-A single bit that indicates that a recoverable IA64 register file error can be injected into the hardware platform.

-#### - PlatformCorrectable
+#### - ProcessorCorrectable

-A single bit that indicates that a correctable platform error can be injected into the hardware platform.
+A single bit that indicates that a correctable processor error can be injected into the hardware platform.

-#### - PlatformUncorrectableFatal

-A single bit that indicates that an uncorrectable fatal platform error can be injected into the hardware platform.

-#### - PCIExpressUncorrectableFatal

-A single bit that indicates that an uncorrectable fatal PCI Express (PCIe) error can be injected into the hardware platform.

-#### - MemoryUncorrectableFatal

-A single bit that indicates that an uncorrectable fatal memory error can be injected into the hardware platform.

-#### - ProcessorUncorrectableFatal

-A single bit that indicates that an uncorrectable fatal processor error can be injected into the hardware platform.

-#### - IA64Recoverable

-A single bit that indicates that a recoverable IA64 error can be injected into the hardware platform.

 #### - ProcessorUncorrectableNonFatal